Arau/learn-katacoda/playgrounds/openshift37/000-install-storageos.md

 ## Install StorageOS

-(Until openshift version 3.9 feature gates such as mount propagation are not supported.
-Because of that the installation of StorageOS is done by container installation rather than DaemonSet)
+(Until openshift version 3.9, feature gates such as mount propagation are not supported.
+Because of that, the installation of StorageOS is done by container installation rather than DaemonSet)

 ``
 docker run -d --name storageos \